robertangeles/prompts/write_micro_essay.md

 - Do not output warnings or notes—just the output requested.

 - The essay should be a maximum of 250 words.
+- Write a concise and precise Twitter version of the essay with a maximum of 280 characters in an [X] Subheading.

 Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
 Remember to search the internet to retrieve up-to-date information.